achow101/btcinformation.org/_alerts/2015-07-04-spv-mining.md

 The recommended fix, which was attempted, was to get all miners off of SPV mining and back to full validation (at least temporarily).
-If this happens, Bitcoin.org will reduce its current recommendation of waiting {{confs}} extra confirmations to a lower number.
+If this happens, this site will reduce its current recommendation of waiting {{confs}} extra confirmations to a lower number.